 FRALEY, NAOMI PARKER (1921–2018).

 Accepted now as the young woman who became famous as "Rosie the Riveter," Naomi Parker Fraley was born on August 26, 1921, in Tulsa, Oklahoma, to Joseph E. and Esther Parker.
 The family resided in Tulsa for a few years but left the state soon after their daughter's birth.
 Naomi Parker was attended high school in Los Angeles, California, in 1940.
-Married twice, she has the surname of her second husband, Charles A. Fraley.
+Married three times, she has the surname of her second husband, Charles A. Fraley.
 Rosie the Riveter's identity was discovered after years of research by James J. Kimble, a professor at Seton Hall University.
 Early in World War II Parker was working in a U.S. Navy machine shop in California when a photographer decided to use her as the subject of a wartime labor poster.
 It featured a young woman in a red bandana making a fist as she rolls up the sleeve of her blue denim work shirt.
 Captioned "We Can Do It," the poster was used exclusively as a morale-building tool in the Westinghouse Electric Corporation Plants that were involved in wartime production.
 The image of Naomi Parker Fraley as Rosie the Riveter has become an icon of the women's movement in America.
 Her family made its home in the state of Washington for several decades.
 She remained there until she died on January 20, 2018.

 Margalit Fox, "Naomi Parker Fraley, the Real Rosie the Riveter, Dies at 96," New York Times, 22 January 2018.